openstack/os-ken/doc/source/snort_integrate.rst

     $ sudo python pigrelay.py

-This program listening snort alert messages from unix domain socket and sending it to Ryu using network socket.
+This program listening snort alert messages from unix domain socket and sending it to OS-Ken using network socket.

 You can clone the source code from this repo. https://github.com/John-Lin/pigrelay